Holly’s Special Buys

 Well, today we got up to four paws whilst Holly enjoyed her Snuffle Mat from Susiebugs.

-We have seen Holly make huge progress on more slippery floors such as laminate and tiled.
+We have seen Holly make huge progress on more slippery floors such as laminate and tile.
 However, we think it’s important that Holly is used to her anti-slip booties and wears them every now and then so that if she needs the extra support later on in life she already knows how they feel and will be comfortable in them.